luk036/rust_examples/lectures/py2cpp.md

 -   Assume install to a USB stick, in which the file system is mounted to `$USB`, and is read/write accessable.

--   Use Conda to install Python and Python-related C++'s libraries:
+-   Use Conda to install Python 🐍 and Python 🐍-related C++'s libraries:

 .small[